szarnyasg/how-the-race-was-won/README.md

 # How The Race Was Won

 Links to Cosmo Catalano's "How The Race Was Won" video series.
-Starting from 2020, this list has been superseded by the https://howtheracewaswon.com/.
+Starting from 2020, this list has been superseded by the website https://howtheracewaswon.com/.

 ## Playlists